eqrion/blog/content/post/generating-c-bindings-for-rust-crates-with-cbindgen.md

 Rust is a great language for doing tasks normally done in C/C++.
 While it has a minimal runtime and zero-cost abstractions, it also has guaranteed memory safety and high level language features that make programming easier.

-The neat thing is that because of Rust's ability to have a C FFI, Rust can be used to rewrite parts of an existing C/C++ application without having to rewrite the whole thing.
+Another neat thing about Rust is its ability to have a C FFI.
+Rust can be used to rewrite parts of an existing C/C++ application without having to rewrite the whole thing.

 This means that you can get some of the benefits of Rust, without having to rewrite the whole world (which is often infeasible and tends to introduce new bugs).